 • Gain further expertise in other areas of diagnostic and molecular pathology at a major tertiary referral centre

-We are currently accepting expressions of interest and applicants should be a Fellow of the Royal College of Pathologists of Australasia (RCPA), or equivalent, or be in their final year of training by January of 2024.
+Applicants should be a Fellow of the Royal College of Pathologists of Australasia (RCPA), or equivalent, or be in their final year of training.
 You must also be eligible for registration with the Medical Board of Australia.